github/docs/content/rest/guides/getting-started-with-the-git-database-api.md

 ---
 title: Getting started with the Git Database API
-intro: 'The Git Database API gives you access to read and write raw Git objects to your Git database on {{ site.data.variables.product.product_name }} and to list and update your references (branch heads and tags).'
+intro: 'The Git Database API gives you access to read and write raw Git objects to your Git database on {% data variables.product.product_name %} and to list and update your references (branch heads and tags).'
 versions:
   free-pro-team: '*'
   enterprise-server: '*'